lue-bird/elm-state-interface/README.md

 > ```bash
 > git clone https://github.com/lue-bird/elm-state-interface-hello.git && cd elm-state-interface-hello && npm install && npx vite
 > ```
 > http://localhost:5173/ now shows your app.
 Open `src/App.elm` in your editor to paste in examples.
-The website updates automatically.

 The "state" is everything your app knows internally.
 Here it's the counter number, starting at 0.